webiny/webiny-js/docs/CONTRIBUTING.md

 - `handler-*` are utility packages to create serverless function handlers
 - `serverless-*` are packages containing infrastructure components used to deploy your infrastructure

-`api` and `apps` folders in root of project directory are there to simulates a project created using `create-webiny-project`.
-This is your development sandbox.
+In the root of the project, you'll find the `api` and `apps` folders.
+These are the [stacks](https://docs.webiny.com/docs/deep-dive/stacks/) we use as our sandbox for development of Webiny packages.
+The setup of the repo is identical to the one created by `create-webiny-project`.

 ## Prerequisites